- Friday, January 01, 2021

 Downtown Pasadena is made up of three unique districts offering shopping, dining and entertainment.

-Old Pasadena‘s brick alleyways are lined with boutiques like Mohawk General Store, Joie, and Vince.
+Old Pasadena‘s brick alleyways are lined with boutiques like Gold Bug, Joie, and Vince.

-The Playhouse District is an artsy neighborhood surrounding California’s state theatre, the Pasadena Playhouse—this is the performing arts hub featuring Boston Court Performing Arts Center, Ice House Comedy Club, as well as coffee shops, wine bar, record store and Southern California’s oldest bookstore.
+The Playhouse District is an artsy neighborhood surrounding California’s official state theatre, the Pasadena Playhouse.
+The district is the performing arts hub featuring Boston Court Performing Arts Center, Ice House Comedy Club, as well as coffee shops, wine bars, record stores and Southern California’s oldest bookstore, Vroman’s.

 The South Lake Avenue District is a European-style tree lined boulevard where people go to pamper themselves at boutiques and cafes.

 Past Parade Highlights